Which Tree Guards Should You Use?

 Tree guards are invaluable in helping to protect your seedlings and small plants from the elements, as well as small animals, giving them the best start in life.
 But with a variety of tree-guards on the market, which is best for your purpose?

-Plastic sleeve tree guards create a microenvironment for the plant, and can reduce damage inflicted by the elements (including UV), as well as animals.
-While these tree guards are recyclable, plastic breaks down into millions of little pieces and will never fully disappear.
-These require three stakes for each guard.
+Plastic sleeve tree guards create a microenvironment for the plant and can reduce damage inflicted by the elements (including UV).
+These guards may protect plants from smaller animals, however larger herbivores such as wallabies are still able to access the plant.
+While these tree guards are reusable, they are not recyclable and are a source of microplastic pollution.
+They require three stakes for each guard.

 Mesh tree guards are cost effective and can be reused many times.
 They are also very effective in keeping out rabbits, wallabies, and other small animals.
 Mesh guards are available in pre-cut or on a roll where they can be cut to size.
 A mesh guard is a good choice for planting in locations prone to high winds.
 You will need two stakes or posts for each guard.